robOcity/ai-course/week-2-search.md

     1. Video - [Search: Optimal, Branch and Bound, A*](https://youtu.be/gGQ-vAmdAOI)

     1. Cite: Patrick Winston.
 6.034 Artificial Intelligence.
 Fall 2010.
-Massachusetts Institute of Technology: MIT OpenCourseWare, https://ocw.mit.edu.
+Massachusetts Institute of Technology: MIT OpenCourseWare, [https://ocw.mit.edu](https://ocw.mit.edu).
 License: Creative Commons BY-NC-SA.

 1. **Discussion**

-    1. **Discuss** - Programming assignment.
-Post questions about the assignment here and offer assistance to others.  _Include the name of the koan and test that you are looking for help on  in your title._
+    1. Discuss - Programming assignment.
+Post questions about the assignment here and please offer assistance to others.  _Include the name of the koan and test that you are looking for help on  in your title._

-    1. **Discuss** - What is the difference between a world state, a state description, and a search node?
+    1. Discuss - What is the difference between a world state, a state description, and a search node?
 Why is the distinction useful?  _Post your response by Wednesday and find two others who approached the problem differently, acknowledge the differences and seek common ground._